w35l3y/EdgeDrivers/personal-tuya-devices/TEMPLATE.md

 ### Contribute with your integration

-1. Once you know exactly how your device works with each available datapoints, consider forking the repository and adding the code needed to make it a little more user friendly
+1. Once you know exactly how your device works with each available datapoints, consider forking the repository and adding the code needed to make it a little more user friendly.
 2. Create or use existing folder with model name at `/src/sub_drivers`<br />
+   - The model name must be the value reported by the device as seen in the screenshot above, not what is labeled in the box.
    - If model name folder doesn't exist:<br />
      1. Duplicate `/src/sub_drivers/TEMPLATE` folder and modify all references to the new model name
      2. Add a reference to the new folder at `/src/sub_drivers/model_sub_drivers.lua`